openstack-archive/os-faults/README.rst

 DevStack driver is responsible for service discovery.
 For more details please refer to driver documentation: http://os-faults.readthedocs.io/en/latest/drivers.html#devstack-systemd-devstackmanagement

 Example 2.
-An OpenStack with services and power management
+An OpenStack with services, containers and power management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An arbitrary OpenStack can be handled too with help of `universal` driver.